Vurnex/forward-fitness/README.md

 A project to build a website for Forward Fitness.
 This project was originally completed in Spring 2019 during my Freshman year of College (IT Major).

 The process for building this website was spread out across various labs completed each week during the semester.
+In this repo, I have made some small changes to make it look a little nicer.
+The original project is located in my coursework repo.

 The purpose of this website is to present a fitness club whose mission is to help its clients meet their fitness and nutrition goals.